 - damage to nerves in the neck

-Autonomic disorders can cause a wide range of symptoms, including:
+Autonomic disorders can cause

 - dizziness and lightheadedness due to orthostatic hypotension (OH), which is a significant drop in blood pressure when standing up after sitting